esFerDev/shop/docs/documentation/properties-system.md

 `Config.SellPercentFurniture` How much percent the player will be given if he sells a furniture.

 `Config.FurnitureLimit` The quantity of furniture a player can have in the property.

+`Config.UseLos` To place a piece of furniture the player must have a clear line of sight to the piece of furniture from his position or from the door coordinates.

 `Config.EditingModeKeys` The keys the player must press to edit furniture coordinates [(see here the different keys).](https://github.com/mja00/redm-shit/blob/master/nuiweaponspawner/config.lua)